robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 Other risks and mitigations
 -----

-Beware of constructs such as eval() that take arbitrary input and use it as a command - this is effectively opening an injection vulnerability with your own code as the target.
+Beware of constructs such as eval() (in the context of server-side javascript) that take arbitrary input and use it as a command - this is effectively opening an injection vulnerability with your own code as the target.

 The sample apps are single server deployment, but in real life this will not happen much.
 See also network segmentation architecture (firewall rules etc.) - it may not strictly be part of the application but you need to understand it and assure yourself that your app has only what it needs.
 Maybe a service-based architecture will help to isolate web app from data, if you have one - security is not necessarily a sufficient reason - but you also have to sanitize what you send to the services, like any other external system.